Unixono/docker-certs-manager/README.md

     docker run --rm -v /data/letsencrypt/:/var/letsencrypt/ facundovictor/docker-certs-manager ./manage_certs.sh generate_csr domain example.com
     ```

 6. Make your website host challenge files: You must prove you own the domains you want a certificate for, so Let's Encrypt will perform a plain HTTP request to port 80 on your server, and will ask for the challenge files.
-This script will generate and write those files, so all you need to do is make sure that the `/data/letsencrypt/challenges/<your-domain>/` folder is served under the ".well-known/acme-challenge/" url path.
-NOTE: Let's Encrypt will perform a plain HTTP request to port 80 on your server, so you must serve the challenge files via HTTP (a redirect to HTTPS is fine too).
+This script will generate and write those files, so all you need to do is make sure that the `/data/letsencrypt/challenges/<your-domain>/` folder is served under the `/.well-known/acme-challenge/` url path.

     #make some challenge folder (modify to suit your needs)
     mkdir -p /var/www/challenges/